Rupinder-Kumar/DataStructures-And-Algorithms-JS/README.md

 - Iterating through half a collection is still O(n)
 - Two separate collections: O(a * b)

-# What can cause time in a function?-
+# What can cause time in a function?
  - Operations (+, -, *, /)
  - Comparisons (<, >, ==)
  - Looping (for, while)
  - Outside Function call (function())

-# -Rule Book-
+# Rule Book

- - [Rule 1]: Always worst Case
+ - Rule 1: Always worst Case
- - [Rule 2]: Remove Constants
+ - Rule 2: Remove Constants
- - [Rule 3]: Different inputs should have different variables.
+ - Rule 3: Different inputs should have different variables.
 O(a+b).
 A and B arrays nested would be
  - O(a*b)
- - + for steps in order
+ - [+] for steps in order
- - * for nested steps
+ - [*] for nested steps
- - [Rule 4]: Drop Non-dominant terms
+ - Rule 4: Drop Non-dominant terms

 # -What causes Space complexity?-
  - Variables